sunnsset/Benchmarking_single-cell_RNA_and_ATAC_data_integration/README.md

 ## Dataset names:
 *1469* is corresponding to dataset-T mentioned in the paper, *P0* is corresponding to dataset-P, *uterus* is corresponding to dataset-U.

+The related data could be downloaded from https://www.alipan.com/s/AYbCNy1WPgj.